 Anthony Hamboussi is an Egyptian American Photographer, born in Brooklyn, New York in 1969.
-He has exhibited in the Townhouse Gallery, Cairo, International Center of Photography, MoMA/PS1, Americas Society, Queens Museum and SculptureCenter, New York.
+His photographs have been exhibited in the Townhouse Gallery, Cairo, International Center of Photography, MoMA/PS1, Americas Society, Queens Museum and SculptureCenter, New York.
 His book, Newtown Creek: A Photographic Survey of New York’s Industrial Waterway was published by Princeton Architectural Press in 2010.
 He has co-authored two books; What is Affordable Housing? with the Center for Urban Pedagogy and LIC in Context with Place in History.
-His collaborations include "Words, Images, and Spaces: A Language for a New City?" with Kyong Park and International Center for Urban Ecology.
-Hamboussi has received grants from the Graham Foundation for Advanced Studies in the Fine Arts, Jerome Foundation, Aaron Siskind Foundation, and the New York State Council on the Arts in Architecture, Planning & Design.
-His photographs have been published in The New Yorker, Domus, and New York Times, among others.
-Hamboussi is currently a Visiting Assistant Professor at Pratt Institute.
-He lives in Brooklyn, New York with his wife and daughter.
+Hamboussi has received grants from the Aaron Siskind Foundation, Graham Foundation for Advanced Studies in the Fine Arts, Jerome Foundation, and the New York State Council on the Arts in Architecture, Planning & Design.
+He is a co-founder of L Nour Editions, a non profit publisher specializing in photo books by artists from the Middle East and their diaspora.